shubhamgawri/Telegram-Contact-Converter/README.md

 Convert Telegram contacts from JSON to VCF

 If you have recently lost your contacts,
-You can export your Telegram contacts via Telegram desktop app like this:
+You can download your Telegram contacts via Telegram desktop app like this:
 Settings -> Advanced -> Export Telegram data [select contacts only]

 #### How to use: